Are You a Nurse Practitioner, Physician Assistant, Registered Nurse or Physician Interested in CME Credits?

 Head, Shoulders, Knees and Toes

-Join us on a journey from head to toe, exploring skin disorders everywhere in between.
-We will examine common issues from the scalp to the feet with tips and tricks for easy recognition to evaluate, treat or refer.
-We will look at hair loss, seborrheic dermatitis, inverse psoriasis, erythrasma, warts, molluscum, nail disorders and more.
-This lecture will move quickly through the skin, our largest organ, and keep you on your toes!
+We’ll go from head to toe, exploring skin disorders everywhere in between.
+We will examine common issues you may encounter from the scalp to the feet with tips and tricks for easy recognition to evaluate, treat, or refer.
+We will look at hair loss, seborrheic dermatitis, inverse psoriasis, erythrasma, warts, molluscum, nail disorders, and more.
+This lecture will move quickly through the largest organ, the skin, and keep you on your toes!

 Are You Itching for Answers?
 How To Make Rash Decisions

-Yikes!
-Is it bugs, bites, allergies, drugs or systemic diseases?
-Join us to discuss how to narrow the broad differential using clues, tools, patterns and recognition.
-We will review drug eruptions, infections, infestations and inflammatory conditions, including psoriasis, atopic dermatitis and others.
-This packed lecture will teach the tools and techniques to make rash decisions and to keep your clinic running on time.
-You’ll be left itching for more!
+Is it bugs, bites, allergies, drugs, or systemic diseases?
+Narrowing the broad differential using clues, tools, patterns, and recognition.
+We will review drug eruptions, infections, infestations, and inflammatory conditions, including psoriasis, atopic dermatitis, and more.
+This packed lecture will teach the tools and techniques to make rash decisions and keep your clinic running on time.
+This topic will keep you itching for more!

 Face the Facts: Skin Clearing Solutions